 in developing WEB applications on IBM System i.

-Easy400.net is an Open Source site.
+Easy400.net is a "public source" site.

 To know what utilities can be downloaded from this site:

 see page Documentation to access the documentation of each utility.

 The Easy400.net utilities are provided "AS IS" without any warranties of any kind.

 The implied warranties of merchantability, fitness for a particular purpose

 and non-infringment are expressly disclaimed.